0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/main-contracts.md

 This contract calls the `onSequenceBatches(...)` function on the `PolygonRollupManager.sol` contract to trigger the verification mechanism after successful sequencing through the `sequenceBatchesValidium(...)` call.

 !!! info
-    - Custom chain contracts also exist at the consensus level and extend from common base contracts.
+    - Custom chain contracts also exist at the consensus level and extend from common consensus base contracts.

 ## Rollup manager